 The Rocket Languages course is split into three major sections.
 Two are purely for learning, and these are an ‘interactive audio course’ and ‘language and culture’ lessons.
 This is the bulk of what Rocket offers.
 The third option is a ‘Survival Kit’ section, which gives a broad overview of the French language in context.
 It's handy for knowledge top-ups, and for use when you're actually in a French-speaking country.
-Rocket Languages ranks among our best learn French software apps, and we primarily based this review on the French version, but the relatively high cost and occasional repetitive sections mean it doesn't take top spot.
+Rocket Languages ranks among our best learn French software (opens in new tab) apps, and we primarily based this review on the French version, but the relatively high cost and occasional repetitive sections mean it doesn't take top spot.
+It appears in our guide to learn Spanish online (opens in new tab) courses too.

 Rocket Languages review: Method